frabunsen/rpgstuff/README.md

 # rpgstuff
-Some of my homebrew material
+Some of my homebrew material; no specific game system or edition.